University and college admission: General Subject Tests

 The students are responsible to report all scores to the central admission system.
 They are required to choose a program or faculty that they want to study in.
 After that, different mathematical formula is used to weighed students' scores for that program.
 For instance, Pharmacology requires high scores on Sciences, while Economics requires high score in Mathematics.
 After the score is weighed, students are offered decision only according to their scores.

 Turkey

-In Turkey, the Student Selection and Placement Center ÖSYM is the responsible body for organizing ÖSS, the national level university admission examination.
+In Turkey, the Student Selection and Placement Center ÖSYM is the responsible body for organizing YKS, the national level university admission examination.
 For international student candidates, universities require YÖS exam score for admission to graduate courses.

 United Kingdom

 In the United Kingdom there are separate admission processes for undergraduate and postgraduate degrees.
 There is also The Open University which has an open door policy.

 Undergraduate entry

 The application process

 The United Kingdom has a centralised system of admissions to higher education at undergraduate level, UCAS.
 In general, students are not admitted to universities and colleges as a whole, but to particular courses of study.

 During the first few months (September to December) of the final year of school or sixth form college (age 17/18) or after having left school, applicants register on the UCAS website and select five courses at higher education institutes (fewer choices are permitted for the more competitive subjects such as medicine and veterinary medicine).
 Applicants still at school receive predicted grades for their A-level by their teachers, Highers or IB subjects, which are then used for the application.
 Applicant who already left school applies with results already obtained.
 Applicants must provide a personal statement describing in their own words why they want to study that particular subject and why they would be a committed student, and their school must provide an academic reference.
 Some universities (e.g. Oxford, Cambridge, Manchester, Imperial College, King's College London or University College London) and some disciplines (e.g. medicine) routinely require shortlisted candidates to attend an interview and/or complete special admissions tests before deciding whether to make an offer.
 In the absence of tests and interviews, the personal statement and reference can be decisive, as many students are likely to apply to competitive courses with similar predicted and actual grades.